Ebolavirus: Treatment

 The main reason that there are not many available treatments is that Ebola is such a severe virus, with a 90% fatality rate.
 It can only be explored in a BSL-4 laboratory which is very selective.
 In order for it to be studied more widely, BSL-2 laboratories have been able to use systems that are substitutes for the actual infectious virus.
 Scientists have used pseudo types that have the same glycoprotein on the surface that is used for entry into the host cell.
 They also use noninfectious Ebola-like particles as a replacement system to study.

 The search for a vaccine for Ebola began immediately after it was first discovered in 1976.
 There are currently only two FDA approved drugs.
 In October 2020 Immazab was officially approved and in December 2020, Ebanga was also officially approved.
-The difference between the two treatments is that Immazeb uses three monoclonal antibodies whereas Ebanga only has one monoclonal antibody.
+The difference between the two treatments is that Inmazeb uses three monoclonal antibodies whereas Ebanga only has one monoclonal antibody.
 Both of these treatments are designed to attack the glycoprotein in order to prevent the virus from entering a new host cell and replicating.
 Besides these two drugs, there is more general treatment care such as managing symptoms that are caused by Ebola such as vomiting, fever, diarrhea, and any pain.